Seif-Mohamed1/Data-science-boot-camp-CIS-Team-/README.md

 - day one was an introduction to data science
 - day two was a work shop about data analysis with two project
 - day three will be about machine learning
-- day four witll be about Deep learning
+- day four will be about Deep learning

 ## **▶Personal Contact**
 # <a href="https://www.facebook.com/saifaleslam1219/" title="Facebook"><img src="https://img.shields.io/badge/Facebook-%234267B2?style=flat&logo=Facebook&logoColor=white"/></a>